SQL DATETIME explained – An MS SQL primer

 Another option, the most preferable, is moving from DATETIME to DATETIME2 (look here), which is not affected by language configuration.

-Taking Timezone into consideration
+Taking timezone into consideration

 At this point, it becomes evident why knowing the internal representation of each data type is useful.
-Based on what we have mentioned before regarding the internal representation of DATETIME, DATETIME2, DATE, and TIME, it becomes evident that none of them is sufficient for this work since they do not specify any timezone leading to ambiguous types.
-The is no way to distinguish if timestamps are measured based on the local machine’s timezone, on UTC or according to the server time.
+Based on what we have mentioned before regarding the internal representation of DATETIME, DATETIME2, DATE, and TIME, it becomes evident that none of them is actually sufficient for this work since they do not specify any timezone leading to ambiguous types.
+The is no way to distinguish if timestamps are measured based on the local machine’s timezone, on UTC, or according to the server time.

 In case you want to compare a DATETIMEOFFSET (look here) column with the current timestamp you can use the SYSDATETIMEOFFSET function which returns current datetime with an offset from UTC or the DATENAME if only the offset is needed.

-In case you want to change the datetimeoffset, Microsoft SQL Server has you covered too.
+In case you want to change the datetimeoffset, Microsoft SQL Server have you covered too.
 The function that implements exactly this functionality is the SWITCHOFFSET(), which takes the input data of type DATETIMEOFFSET along with the desired timezone and performs the conversion.

 Datetime values in search conditions

 A sneaky and insidious pitfall that will cause you a lot of trouble if not handled with caution.
-Assume you have defined a column of type DATETIME, DATETIME2, or DATE and have populated it with data like 2017-11-13 14:00:14.234 and 2017-11-13 00:00:00.000.
+Assume you have defined a column of type DATETIME, DATETIME2 or DATE and have populated it with data like 2017-11-13 14:00:14.234 and 2017-11-13 00:00:00.000.

 Now let’s assume that later on, you want to retrieve all the records that refer to that specific day, 2017-11-13.
 A first approach would probably be to write something like this: